Animal Control Officer

 ACO also assists in the investigation of cruelty cases and animal related incidents, including those involving horses, cows, sheep, cats, raccoon, skunks and snakes.
 The ACO maintains various traps, cages, and specialized equipment for humanely handling dangerous or uncooperative animals.

-The Eastview Veterinary Clinic continues to be of great assistance.
-The pound is regularly inspected by the New York State Agriculture and Markets Department and found to meet standards.
-It was an ACO goal for 2004 that the Sheriff, County and the HSYC can have an understanding for the society to accept appropriate dogs from the county kennel to theirs for adoption.
-This program is successful and means less euthanasia and is a positive for the community.
+The County pound is regularly inspected by the New York State Agriculture and Markets Department and found to meet standards.
+The Sheriff, County and the HSYC have an understanding for the society to accept appropriate dogs from the county kennel to theirs for adoption.
+This programs success has meant less euthanasia and is a positive for this community.